 It would be nice to think that a plan, once developed, would never change.
 However, that is unrealistic.
 No one has 20/20 foresight.
 Unforeseen problems are almost certain to arise.
-The important thing is to The project plan should be reviewed and signed off in a meeting-not through interoffice mail!
+The important thing is to make changes in an orderly way, following a standard change procedure.